 Our food access programs currently serve our neighbors whose incomes are below the government’s guidelines.
 We do NOT require proof of income but you will sign an official form that states you meet the guidelines.

-Until further notice, we do not have service area boundaries for our food programs except Home Delivery during the COVID-19 pandemic and are serving residents from throughout Chicago.
+Until further notice, we do not have service area boundaries for our food programs except Home Delivery (due to COVID-19) and are serving residents from throughout Chicago.
 The service area for our Home Delivery program is bounded by the following streets.

 - North Avenue to the South